telerik/xamarin-forms-docs/controls/datagrid/commands/egiting.md

 Here is an example how the RadDataGrid Editing Commands work:

-First, create the needed business objects, for example type Country with the following properties:
+First, create the needed business objects, for example type Data with the following properties:

 <snippet id='datagrid-commands-editing-businessobject'/>